 Core paper for the Postgraduate Diploma in Travel Medicine (PGDipTravMed).

-Elective Paper for the Postgraduate Certificate in Primary Health Care and the Postgraduate Diploma in Primary Health Care.
+Elective Paper for the Postgraduate Diploma in Primary Health Care (PGDipPHC).

 - Overview of travel medicine